 Ludendorff, due to his status as a war hero, was acquitted, while Hitler received the minimum sentence for high treason, five years.
 The trial itself received worldwide publicity and gave Hitler a platform with which he promoted his nationalistic ideas.

-Hitler was incarcerated in Landsberg Prison, where he wrote Mein Kampf.
-He was released in December 1924, having served only nine months of his sentence, and he now believed that the route to power lay through legal means as opposed to force.
+Hitler was incarcerated in Landsberg Prison, where he wrote Mein Kampf, his propaganda book setting out Nazi beliefs.
+He was released in December 1924, having served only nine months of his sentence, and he now believed that the route to power lay through legal, democratic means as opposed to force.

 Header image credit: Hitler’s shock troops keep watch in the streets with machine guns.
 Bundesarchiv / Commons.